openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

   - Use SETGPIO to set a pin high
   - Use CLRGPIO to set a pin low
   - Use TOGGPIO to toggle a pin's state
-  - Use OUTx registers to set multiple pins at once
+  - Use OUTx CSRs to set multiple pins at once

+For details, please refer to the 'Firmware Guidelines'.

 GPIO Pin Status
 ^^^^^^^^^^^^^^^
 To read GPIO pin status:
   - Use RDSTAT to read a selected pin's status
-  - Use PINx registers to read the status of multiple pins at once
+  - Use PINx CSRs to read the status of multiple pins at once

+For details, please refer to the 'Firmware Guidelines'.

 Interrupt Handling
 ^^^^^^^^^^^^^^^^^^
 When an interrupt occurs:
   - Determine the source by reading pin status
   - Handle the interrupt according to application requirements
-  - Acknowledge the interrupt using the INTACK register
+  - Acknowledge the interrupt using the INTACK CSR

+For details, please refer to the 'Firmware Guidelines'.

 APB GPIO CSRs
 -------------

-The GPIO module is typically associated with a set of status and control registers.
-These registers allow the processor to read input states, set output levels, and configure various GPIO settings.
+The GPIO module is typically associated with a set of status and control CSRs.
+These CSRs allow the processor to read input states, set output levels, and configure various GPIO settings.

 REG_SETGPIO